Manage events and event providers

 Event

-object instance informs the Event Broker about the event. - The Event Broker sends the event to all the other sites on the same server and other servers in the network using the configured Event Provider.
-In addition to the event information, a cryptographic HMAC block also is sent in the message to let the receiver test the authenticity of the event (this functionality can be disabled by the provider if a secure channel is already present).
+object instance informs the Event Broker about the event. - The Event Broker sends the event to the other sites on the same server and other servers in the network using the configured Event Provider.
+In addition to the event information, a cryptographic HMAC block is also sent in the message to let the receiver test the event's authenticity (the provider can turn off this functionality if a secure channel is already present).

-- The Event Broker on another instance (either an IIS site on the local server or remote server) receives the sent message and does the following:
+- The Event Broker on another instance (an IIS site on the local server or remote server) receives the sent message and does the following:

 a.
 Makes sure the message was sent from another instance sharing the same database.
-If no match is found, the action will be logged, the message dropped and no further action taken.
+If no match is found, the action is logged, the message is dropped, and no further action is taken.

 b.
 Verifies the HMAC using the event data and the secret stored in the database (unless the provider disabled validation).

 c.
-If the verification fails, the action is logged, the message dropped, and no further action taken.
+If the verification fails, the action is logged, the message is dropped, and no further action is taken.

 d.
 Obtains theEvent